 The Department of Gender and Race Studies (called Women's Studies until November 2009) offers a course of study leading to the Master of Arts degree in women's studies.
-The MA in women's studies is designed to support feminist research.
-The program emphasizes interdisciplinary and cross-cultural methodology.
-It provides a conceptual framework, analytical training, and bibliography and research tools for feminist studies.
-The program is designed for students from a variety of humanities and social science backgrounds with interest in gender studies and the status and roles of women in society, past and present.
+The MA in women's studies is designed to support advanced research in specific topics of importance to the faculty.
+The program emphasizes interdisciplinary research methods and training in theoretical approaches to the analysis of society.
+It provides a conceptual framework, analytical training, and bibliography and research tools for the assessment of social systems, institutional processes, and social relations.
+The program is designed for students from a variety of humanities, natural science, and social science backgrounds with an interest in societal development and the status and roles of women in society, past and present.

 Faculty